-1.02(a)(2) The University allows contact between fraternity and sorority affiliated and non-affiliated students, but prohibits first-year student pledging during the student's first semester on campus.
+1.02(a)(2) The University allows contact between fraternity and sorority affiliated and non-affiliated students, but prohibits first-year student membership during the student's first semester on campus.

-1.02(b)(1) Students interested in pledging a fraternity or sorority must : (1) Have successfully completed at least 12 semester hours in residence at a college or university during their last semester enrolled in that college or university preceding recruitment, (2) Have a minimum 2.500 GPA for that previous semester, and (3) Have a cumulative 2.500 GPA at all colleges or universities previously attended at the time of beginning recruitment.
+1.02(b)(1) Students interested in fraternity or sorority membership must: (1) Have successfully completed at least 12 semester hours in residence at a college or university during their last semester enrolled in that college or university preceding recruitment, (2) Have a minimum 2.500 GPA for that previous semester, and (3) Have a cumulative 2.500 GPA at all colleges or universities previously attended at the time of beginning recruitment.
 Individual Councils may have higher GPA requirements for recruitment eligibility.

 1.02(b)(2) Students who are found responsible for a violation of the Student Code of Conduct and are sanctioned by disciplinary probation or greater will be ineligible for fraternity or sorority recruitment during the time that sanction is in effect.

 1.02(c)(1) Formal and Open recruitment is applicable only to the Interfraternity Council and Panhellenic Council, and will be held the week before classes of the spring semester.
 The Multicultural Greek council organizes their Recruitment during the first four weeks of each semester.
 The National Pan-Hellenic Council hosts a joint information session with individual chapters determining their Membership Intake Process through their individual national offices.